 He asked me out.
 I said yes.
 The rest is history.

-This August is the 25th anniversary of our first date.
-We are going back to Miceli’s, an Italian restaurant in Los Angles where we ate, where I opened up to him about my life in a way I’d never done with anyone before.
+Last August was the 30th anniversary of our first date.
+Back then we went to Miceli’s, an Italian restaurant in Los Angles where we ate, where I opened up to him about my life in a way I’d never done with anyone before.
 After dinner he took me to the beach where I had to initiate the first kiss.
 When we got back to my house I opened up even more, something I had also never done before on a first date.
 He never really went home after that first night.

 First dance at our wedding